-Piazza del Campidoglio is a magical location.
-The Russian film director, Andreij Tarkovskij, shot a truly powerful scene there for his film, “Nostalghia” (1983): a friend of the main character – bearing witness to the irremediable loss of simplicity caused by modern life – commits suicide.
+Piazza del Campidoglio, born from Michelangelo's genius, is a magical location.
+The Russian director, Andreij Tarkovskij, shot a truly powerful scene there for his film, “Nostalghia” (1983): a friend of the main character – bearing witness to the irremediable loss of simplicity caused by modern life – commits suicide.

-In Piazza del Campidoglio, we find the Palazzo dei Conservatori, in the courtyard of which we find very large sculptural works dating back to the times of Ancient Rome.
-The director, Jane Campion chose this location for a scene in her “The Portrait of a Lady” (1996).
-Marble statues provide the disturbing backdrop for the scene in which the main character, Nicole Kidman, realises that she is being cruelly mistreated.
+In the same square is Palazzo dei Conservatori, in the courtyard of which we find very large sculptural works dating back to the times of Ancient Rome.
+The director, Jane Campion chose this location for a scene in her beautiful “The Portrait of a Lady” (1996).
+Marble statues provide the disturbing backdrop for the scene in which Nicole Kidman, in the role of Isabel Archer, realises that she is being cruelly mistreated.

-The Vittoriano (the vast monumental work dominating Piazza Venezia) ‘stars’ in the Peter Greenaway film, “The Belly of an Architect” (1987), an oneiric film in which the world of dreams and of lucid folly blend, intensifying the scenographic power of this monument.
-The monument also appears in a film which was shot in 2003, “The Core”, by Jon Amiel.
-In this catastrophe genre film, the vast Vittoriano monument is blown up, and the Colosseum collapses when the rotation of the nucleus of the Earth suddenly ceases.
+The Vittoriano is the imposing monumental work overlooking Piazza Venezia, "starring" in "The Belly of an Architect” (1987) by Peter Greenaway, an oneiric film in which the world of dreams and lucid folly blend, intensifying the scenographic power of this building, also knonw with the nicknames "typewriter" and "wedding cake".
+The Vittoriano also appears in “The Core”, by Jon Amiel, shot in 2003.
+In this catastrophe genre film, the majestic monument is blown up, and the Colosseum collapses when the rotation of the nucleus of the Earth suddenly ceases.

-In the film, “Palombella rossa” (Red Wood Pigeon) (1989) by the Roman film director, Nanni Moretti, the last scene is set in the Circo Massimo.
-The sequence is symbolic (a rarity in Moretti’s work).
-A red paper-pulp sun rises above the Circo Massimo, over the Aventine Hill.
+In the film “Palombella rossa” (Red Wood Pigeon - 1989) by the Roman director, Nanni Moretti, the last scene is set in the Circus Maximus.
+The sequence is symbolic – a rarity in Moretti’s work; a red paper-pulp sun rises above the ancient building, over the Aventine Hill.